hanabi/hanabi.github.io/Reference.md

 * Sometimes, due to a mistake or a complicated situation, you can see that the next player after you is going to misplay a critical card.
 Additionally, there may be no "fix" clue that you can give that will remedy the situation, or perhaps you are currently at 0 clues.
 * If you can't give a clue, as a last resort you can send a signal to your teammate by blind-playing a card.
 You don't want to accidentally blind-play a critical card, so the safest card to blind-play is your chop.
 * By doing this, it sends an emergency signal to the next player, warning them to **stop** whatever it is they were about to do.
 * If you see someone blind-play their chop and it works, your first thought may be that it could be a *Stop Blind-Play*.
-However, it could also be a *Negative Blind-Play*, so it is important to not confuse these two strategies.
+However, it could also be a *Negative Blind-Play* (introduced below), so it is important to not confuse these two strategies.
 * Note that a *Scream Blind-Play* (listed above) is almost exactly the same as this move, but it has a completely different interpretation.
 Whether or not a move is a *Scream Blind-Play* or a *Stop Blind-Play* is entirely dependent on the context of the situation.

 ### The Whisper Discard Chop Move